CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Methods

 \subsubsection{Extending to multiple graphs}

-While our algorithm is designed to operate over two graphs, the method can be easily extended for multiple (more than $2$) graphs.
-The Context Propagation and Graph Update modules are invariant to the number of graphs since each of them receives a single graph as input.
-The fusion process remains unchanged in the Bottleneck.
+While our algorithm is designed to operate over two graphs, it can be easily extended for multiple (more than $2$) graphs.
+The \textit{Context Propagation} and \textit{Graph Update} modules are invariant to the number of graphs as each receives a single graph as input.
+The fusion process remains consistent within the \textit{Bottleneck}.
 Consequently, the sum over two graphs in (\ref{global_fuse_module}) is replaced by the sum over $\textit{k}$ graphs' contexts.